-The Teacher Education Program and School Counseling Program at Cambridge College are awarded TEAC accreditation by the Inquiry Brief Commission of the Council for the Accreditation of Educator Preparation (CAEP) for a period of five years, from May 2014-May 2019.
+The Teacher Education Program and School Counseling Program at Cambridge College are awarded TEAC accreditation by the Inquiry Brief Commission of the Council for the Accreditation of Educator Preparation (CAEP) for a period of five years, from May 2014-May 2019, extended until June 2021.
 The accreditation does not include individual education courses that the EPP offers to P-12 educators for professional development, re-licensure, or other purposes.